anoopai/T2ClusterAnalysis/README.md

 * copy the token and input into the commandline prompt

 ```
-# Download Dosma weights from Huggingface
+# Download Dosma weights from Huggingface by running the following script
+# make sure you are in the main repository (Path/to/T2ClusterAnalysis/) before you run the script
 python download_dosma_weights.py
 ```